mitotic/otrace/GettingStarted.rst

 The default action when the traceassert condition is false is to create the trace context directory.
 The ``action`` argument to ``traceassert`` can be used set a breakpoint when the assertion fails.
+For efficiency, the trace context for ``traceassert`` does not save the backtrace stack local variables or source code information by default.
+To enable backtracing of stack and source code, ``set assert_context`` to a non-zero value.

 unpatch and untrace
 =========================================================